Resources

 icon

-White Blood Cells and their importance
+White Blood Cells (Leukopenia) and Their Importance

-White blood cells (WBCs), are essential components of the immune system.
+White blood cells (WBCs) are essential components of the immune system.
 They play a critical role in defending the body against infections and diseases.

-There are several types of WBCs, which are as follows.
+There are several types of WBCs, which are as follows:

 • Neutrophils: These cells are the first responders to infections.